Matthew Bourne’s Sleeping Beauty is at Milton Keynes Theatre this week and the innovative choreographer has added some

 Storytellers and choreographers have adapted the potent plot before.
 Versions of the story explore the themes of good versus evil, the beauty of youth and transformation, the power of evil curses and the all-pervading idea of love conquering all.
 Walt Disney’s 1959 film sharpened the original narrative to create more of an ongoing love story.
-Somewhat more controversially, in 1985, avant-garde Swedish choreographer Mats Ek cast Aurora as a junkie, with a syringe being the cause of a pricked finger.
+Somewhat more controversially, in 1985, avant-garde Swedish choreographer Mats Ek re-imagined Aurora as a drug addict, with a syringe causing her pricked finger.

 In Matthew Bourne’s Sleeping Beauty, we still encounter the poisoned rose thorn that audiences expect – but the love story turns supernatural as vampires feature in the scenario.

 Currently undergoing something of a reincarnation – influenced by cult followers of Twilight and True Blood – the inclusion of these fanged creatures (who have a monopoly on eternal life) makes an audience question what they perceive as “natural”.
 Ballet has always embraced fairies (around the time of the original Sleeping Beauty’s premiere in 1890, well over fifty percent of the population would have agreed that they believed in fairies) so Bourne has cleverly played the zeitgeist to his advantage.